How To Plan A Trip To Europe

 Users start by picking a city to start and finish in (for now, it’s necessary to start and end the trip in the same place).
-Then select departure date, how long the trip will be and how many destinations to include.
-Users can also select if they want to look at cities in Europe, the European Union or just the Schengen Zone.
+Then select the departure date, how long the trip will be and how many destinations to include.
+Users can also select if they want to look at cities in Europe, the European Union, or just the Schengen Zone.
 The app will then create an itinerary, complete with Airbnb rates in each city, for those on a budget.

 It’s possible to continue shuffling options until the app stumbles upon an itinerary that looks good.
 And don’t worry about inconvenient travel: The site says it specifically weeds out far-away airports and early morning departures that can drain travelers on the road.

 Although it’s not (yet) a perfect system for booking an entire European trip, Eightydays can help give travelers a better idea of price points for different journeys while potentially introducing them to destinations they may not have previously considered.

 Travelers can use the Eightydays website or the newly launched iOS app to plan their European voyages.